 This sunscreen is one of the loveliest sunscreens to wear under makeup.
 It’s a colourless sunscreen that sinks beautifully into the skin.
 With its matte finish, you can be sure it won’t cause you any shininess.
 What’s more, it actually absorbs extra oil to help your face stay matte for up to 6 hours.

-The texture is so soft and velvety, you will have a hard time believing that it really is a sunscreen, never mind a sunscreen with an SPF50.
+The texture is so soft and velvety, that you will have a hard time believing that it really is a sunscreen, never mind a sunscreen with an SPF50.

 The bottle lasts for ages because you only need a small amount each time you use it, a little goes a long way.
 It’s really good value for money.
 In fact, one of the questions I often hear about this sunscreen is why is it so cheap when it looks and feels so high-end?!
 That is when you know you’ve struck gold!